Primordial Black Holes from Effective Field Theory of Stochastic Single Field Inflation at NNNLO: Conclusion

-The implications of corrections up to NNNLO, in the diffusion-dominated scenario, on the PBH formation shows an order of decrease in the magnitude of mass fraction $\beta$ when the other parameter $\tilde{\mu}$, containing the tree-level scalar power spectrum, remains of $\tilde{\mu}\gtrsim 1$.
-However, for $\tilde{\mu}< 1$, the mass fraction suffers a steep decrease, a change of least two orders in magnitude, as lower values are taken for $\tilde{\mu}$.
-The above shows that taking into account higher-order corrections can reduce the mass fraction to favourable estimates in a controllable manner, see figure \ref{betaplot0123} for details.
-Changes from $C$ are not discernible from the numerical outcomes at each order as they remain very small.
-The current-day PBH abundance outcomes also reflect the similar effect of taking higher-order corrections into account.
-The abundance reduces equally for a range of PBH masses, $M_{\rm PBH}\sim {\cal O}(10^{-4}-10^{2} M_{\odot})$, and further corrections from NNLO and NNNLO do not bring in visible changes; see figure \ref{fpbhplotab} for the same.
 We also provide explicit expressions for the tree-level scalar power spectrum after including stochastic effects for each possible auto and cross-correlation amplitude.
 Here, the stochastic parameter $\sigma$, where $\sigma\ll 1$, is shown to play a crucial role by acting as a regulator in the presence of large quantum fluctuations and promoting controlled behaviour of the correlations at the transition junctions from SRI to USR and USR to SRII, which we outline.
-The impact of different effective sound speed parameters, $c_{s}$, is also treated for each correlation amplitude.
+The impact of different effective sound speed values, $c_{s}$, is also studied for each correlation.
 We find that $c_{s}=1$ manages to provide a correlation amplitude of, $\Delta^{2}_{\zeta\zeta}\sim {\cal O}(10^{-2})$, in the USR that also enables PBH production, and upon lowering $c_{s}$ within the constraint coming from experimental analysis, $0.024 \leq c_{s}< 1$, reduces the amplitude to, $\Delta^{2}_{\zeta\zeta}\sim {\cal O}(10^{-3})$.
 The above allows us to infer that by keeping the causality and unitarity constraints satisfied, with the value of $c_{s}$ in the mentioned interval, the correlation amplitude always tends to decrease, which also implies preserving the underlying perturbativity assumptions.
 As an aside, we discuss some important features of the $\sigma$ parameter when quantum loop corrections get treated as a genuine concern from each of the mentioned possible power spectrum correlations.
 On the observational side, we also explore the spectral distortion effects, which require the use of the tree-level scalar power spectrum.
 As a result of the strong constraints on the power spectrum amplitude from such effects, the case of PBH mass with $M_{\rm PBH}\gtrsim 1.8\times10^{3}M_{\odot}$ remains excluded.